mhuber97/fifa-statistic-reader/README.md

 We need Python 3.10 or newer.
 We need the images that are required for the data extraction.
 Please create a directory `./data` and put them in there.
 Please install the requirements with the script `install_requirements.sh`.
 This entails a download of english training data for the legacy engine of Tesseract.
 The default location of Tesseract is in `/usr/share/tesseract-ocr/4.00/tessdata/`.
 If your setup is different, please change the path in the file.
-Furthermore, we are using Tesseract and its python interface for the OCR.

 ```sh
 sh install_requirements.sh